Merkel's tough talk shows she 'no longer regards the USA as reliable'

 "[French President Emmanuel] Macron and other European leaders seemed to have the same takeaway" from the encounter with Trump and his delegation at NATO's headquarters and the G-7, he said.

-Thevessen suggested that they offered insight into Trump's approach to foreign affairs, which he summed up as "'America first' and 'only,' responsibility for the world, no chance."
+In an op-ed, Thevessen suggested that the summits offered insight into Trump's approach to foreign affairs, which he summed up as "'America first and only.'
+Responsibility for the world — no chance."

 "Solidarity for Donald Trump is a commodity, only available with advance payment," Thevessen added.
 "I am not a psychologist, but am judging as a political scientist and journalist: this U.S. president is dangerous.
 We Europeans can do nothing against it."